Aniket7/Transfer-Learning/README.md

 * New dataset is large and very different from the original dataset.
 Since the dataset is very large, we may expect that we can afford to train a ConvNet from scratch.
 However, in practice it is very often still beneficial to initialize with weights from a pretrained model.
 In this case, we would have enough data and confidence to fine-tune through the entire network.

-# Note: Few things to keep in mind when performing Transfer Learning:
+# Note: Few things to keep in mind when performing Transfer Learning
 * Constraints from pretrained models.
 Note that if you wish to use a pretrained network, you may be slightly constrained in terms of the architecture you can use for your new dataset.
 For example, you can’t arbitrarily take out Conv layers from the pretrained network.
 However, some changes are straight-forward: Due to parameter sharing, you can easily run a pretrained network on images of different spatial size.
 This is clearly evident in the case of Conv/Pool layers because their forward function is independent of the input volume spatial size (as long as the strides “fit”).
 In case of FC layers, this still holds true because FC layers can be converted to a Convolutional Layer: For example, in an AlexNet, the final pooling volume before the first FC layer is of size [6x6x512].
 Therefore, the FC layer looking at this volume is equivalent to having a Convolutional Layer that has receptive field size 6x6, and is applied with padding of 0.